Playing for Keeps: Keys to Running a Keeper League

 - Perennial losers can act childlike and hurt league moral.

 You want motivated owners to put their best lineups in every week.
-They must understand that everyone cannot win every year.
+They must understand everyone cannot win every year.
 The good news is keeper leagues tend to be very cyclical, meaning everyone will eventually have their chance to shine.
 Encourage owners to keep their emotions under control and to focus that emotional energy on improving their team.
 When heated disputes arise, unite your league mates, don't be a divider!

 Keep It Fun